Jtalbert15/jtalbert15/README.md

-## Hi there, below I have linked projects I have completed in my home lab
+## Hello, below I have linked projects I have completed in my home lab

 <h1>Creation of home lab</h1>